-Table 5: Oil pressure below minimum permissible oil pressure up to max.
+Table 5: 0 Table 5: Oil pressure below minimum permissible oil pressure up to max.
 0.5 bar(7.25 psi) max.
 1 min. in flight Step Procedure 7 If after the previous checks and oil change the oil pressure is still too low, repair or overhaul the engine in accordance with the BRP-Rotax instructions for continued airworthiness.
 8 Inspect all systems for correct functioning.
 9 Carry out detailed inspection of the affected engine components.

-When re-installing the oil cooler and oil lines, the complete lubrication system (inclusive oil tank) must be flushed.
+Replace the oil cooler and oil lines.
+Before the re-installation of the engine the complete lubrication system (inclusive oil tank) must be flushed.

-Minimum oil pressure in flight more then 0.5 bar (7.25 psi).
+Minimum oil pressure in flight lower than 0.5 bar (7.25 psi).

 Consequent damage can be expected if the oil pressure falls below the minimum value by more than 0.5 bar (7.25 psi).
+See current Operators Manual

-Table 6: Oil pressure below minimum permissible value more than 0.5 bar (7.25 psi) in flight Step Procedure 1 The whole cooling system must be inspected, repaired or overhauled in accordance with the BRP-Rotax instructions for continued airworthiness.The crankshaft must be replaced.
+Table 6: Table 6: Oil pressure below minimum permissible value more than 0.5 bar (7.25 psi) in flight Step Procedure 1 The whole oil system must be inspected, repaired or overhauled in accordance with the BRP-Rotax instructions for continued airworthiness.The crankshaft must be replaced.
 2 Carry out detailed inspection of the affected engine components.
 3 Cut oil filter housing and inspect filter mat for foreign matter.
 4 Inspect all further systems for correct functioning.